Storm Arwen: Major incident declared as thousands without power

 The move means additional support from the council and emergency services will be made available to people hit by a loss of power.

-The authority said areas affected include Teesdale and Weardale.
+Durham County Council said areas affected since Storm Arwen struck last Friday included Teesdale and Weardale.

 Communities in east Durham and to the north and west of Durham have also been badly hit, it said.